 If you need service to a location not shown on the map, call them at 617-227-4320 to find out the fare and availability.

 Rowes Wharf Water Transport also charges $12 for the 7-minute trip from Boston Logan Airport to Inner Harbor locations (basically, Downtown, the North End, Seaport, East Boston where the airport is located), and offers a round-trip ticket for $20.

 Fares to the Black Falcon Cruise Terminal in South Boston and Charlestown locations are $20 one way, and $35 round trip.

 You can get 2-day passes ($25 individual; $50 family with 2 adults and up to 3 children).
 These are a terrific deal, especially if you're staying at one of the Boston Logan hotels.

 If you are arriving on a cruise ship at the Black Falcon Terminal, be sure to check out their special deal for cruise passengers.

-As a special benefit, Rowes Wharf water taxi passengers can store bags for free in Rowes Wharf Transport's locked storage room at their ticket office next to the Boston Harbor Hotel.
+As a special benefit, Rowes Wharf water taxi passengers with round-trip tickets can store bags for free during the day in Rowes Wharf Transport's locked storage room at their ticket office next to the Boston Harbor Hotel.

 Water taxis are an ON CALL service - so in most cases, if you want to ride on one, you need to call to request pickup.